 Image Source: Fox Broadcasting Company

-My husband and I watch a lot of cooking competition shows.
-We started with Hell’s Kitchen, then moved on to MasterChef.
-And most recently, we’ve started watching CNBC’s Restaurant Startup.
-In the latter two, we have seen the weekly antics of a man named Joe Bastianich, a highly successful restaurateur whose conduct makes Gordon Ramsay’s tantrums look harmless.
+I watch a lot of cooking competition shows.
+I started with Hell’s Kitchen, then moved on to MasterChef.
+And most recently, I’ve started watching CNBC’s Restaurant Startup.
+In the latter two, I have seen the weekly antics of a man named Joe Bastianich, a highly successful restaurateur whose conduct makes Gordon Ramsay’s tantrums look harmless.

 Watching Joe lately has got me thinking about a certain kind of teacher.

 Here’s the Bastianich method: While taking in a mouthful of the contestant’s food, he locks eyes with them—you can almost hear him thinking, “Give them the signature look, Joe.”
 If he doesn’t like the contestant’s food, he will berate them for it, calling it disgusting, telling contestants they should be ashamed.
 But that’s just basic, run-of-the-mill Simon Cowell fare; Bastianich goes a step further by getting physical.

 I don’t mean that he physically hurts the contestants—he does stuff to their food, to the dishes they just spent the last hour carefully putting together, and by doing so he takes things to a whole new level of disrespect: He’ll pick up a forkful of risotto, hold it high in the air and let it dribble and spatter all over the plate like so much cow dung.
 He’ll smash a dessert to pieces, until it looks like roadkill.
 He’ll grab an entree and hurl it straight into the trash, smashing the plate in the process, just to make his point.

 But it was this week’s Restaurant Startup that really did it for me.

 In a meeting with two pasta entrepreneurs, a pair whose company he was just about to invest seventy-five thousand dollars in, Bastianich picked up a box of their pasta…